TITLE 77: PUBLIC HEALTH

 a) Levels of Perinatal Care

-Within each regional perinatal network there shall be three levels of perinatal care, and within Level II there shall be two categories of perinatal care: Level I or general care; Level II or intermediate care, or Level II with Extended Capabilities; and Level III or intensive care.
-Minimum licensing standards for all three levels are described in Subpart O of the Hospital Licensing Requirements (77 Ill.
-Adm.
-Code 250).
-All hospitals providing obstetrical and neonatal services shall be designated in accordance with the provisions of this Part and a letter of agreement with a designated Perinatal Center (Section 640.70 describes the minimum components for the letter of agreement).
+Hospital licensing requirements for all levels of care are described in Subpart O of the Hospital Licensing Requirements.
+All hospitals shall be designated in accordance with this Part and have a letter of agreement with a designated APC.
+(Section 640.70 describes the minimum components for the letter of agreement.)

 b) Perinatal Network

-Level I, Level II, Level II with Extended Capabilities and Level III facilities shall function within the framework of a regionally integrated system of services designed to maximize outcomes and to promote appropriate use of expertise and resources.
-Recognition of high risk conditions, prenatal consultations, referrals, or transfers are important to improve outcomes.
-Regional consultant relationships in maternal-fetal medicine and neonatalogy referred to in this Part shall be detailed in the letter of agreement.
-Staff physicians and consultants shall be cognizant of the standards and the guidelines in the letter of agreement.
+Non-Birthing Center, Level I, Level II, Level II with Extended Neonatal Capabilities and Level III hospitals shall function within the framework of a regionally integrated system of services, under the leadership of an APC, designed to maximize outcomes and to promote appropriate use of expertise and resources.
+Prenatal consultations, referrals, or transfers and recognition of high risk conditions are important to improve outcomes.
+Regional consultant relationships in maternal-fetal medicine and neonatology referred to in this Part shall be detailed in the letter of agreement.
+The hospital shall ensure that staff physicians and consultants are familiar with the letter of agreement.